sec-fortress/CRTP-Notes/Local Privilege Escalation.md

 **_Coming Soon_**

-> **Note :** Renaming a local admin account might be recommended but renaming a domain admin account is not
+> **Note :** Renaming a local admin account might be recommended but renaming a domain admin account is not recommended

 # **Local Privilege Escalation Cont'D**